Safety Index Synthesis via Sum-of-Squares Programming: Related Work

-However, designing such energy functions is difficult and requires great human efforts to find appropriate parameters and function forms.
-As for synthesizing \textit{safety index}, the fundamental problem is to ensure nonempty set of safe control for all states. \cite{zhao2021issa} solves the problem based on worst-case analysis, but it is limited to simple 2D mobile robot dynamics. \cite{wei2022safe} leverages an evolutionary algorithm for safety index parameterization, but the computation time of grid sampling increases exponentially with the dimension of the state space.
 As for synthesizing \textit{control barrier functions} (CBFs), safety index is closely related to CBFs as analyzed in~\cite{wei2019safe}.
-Classical hand-designed CBFs are hard to scale to nonlinear or high-dimensional systems.
-Some automated methods~\cite{ahmadi2016some,clark2021verification} leverage SOSP to synthesize CBFs.
-However, \cite{ahmadi2016some} is limited to systems with polynomial dynamics.
+Classical hand-designed CBFs are hard to scale to nonlinear or high-dimensional systems. \rebuttal{\cite{liu2022safe} proposes synthesis of neural CBF that takes account of the control limits.
+The neural CBF is learnt via iterative optimization to eliminate the counterexamples of input saturation.
+However, such adversarial optimization is prone to local optima and no theoretical guarantee is provided. } Some automated methods ~\cite{clark2021verification} leverage SOSP to synthesize CBFs.
+However, \cite{clark2021verification} is limited to systems with polynomial dynamics.
 Existing techniques for synthesizing barrier certificates using SOSP are inapplicable to design CBFs~\cite{clark2021control}.
 To this end, ~\cite{clark2021verification} develop a SOSP-based program via Positivstellensatz to verify CBFs, but it is also computationally challenging for high-dimensional systems.
-To designs certificate functions in complex systems, another line of work~(\cite{liu2022safe, dawson2022safe}) proposes to learn approximate CBFs with neural networks, but these methods lack theoretical guarantees of safety in practice.
+To designs certificate functions in complex systems, another line of work~(\cite{liu2022safe, dawson2022safe}) proposes to learn approximate CBFs with neural networks, but these methods lack theoretical guarantees of safety in practice. \rebuttal{CBVFs~\cite{choi2021robust} unifies CBFs and Hamilton-Jocobi reachability, handling bounded control and disturbances.
+However, this comes with a cost of bearing the curse of dimensionality.}